highcanfly-club/cfdtrackjoiner/README.md

     <script src='js/trackjoiner.js'></script>
     ```

-  * Second place the two buttons for flies and for hikes and the button for the result:
+  * Second, place the two buttons for flies and for hikes and the button for the result:
     ```html
     <input id="filesFly" type='file' accept='.igc,.fit,.gpx' onchange='openFile(event, trackTypes.FLY, insertDBCallback)' multiple disabled/>
     <input id="filesHike" type='file' accept='.igc,.fit,.gpx' onchange='openFile(event,trackTypes.HIKE, insertDBCallback)' multiple disabled/>
     <input id="joinBtn" type='button' onclick='getDBasIGCString()' value="Join" disabled/>
     ```

-    The openFile function will be the entry point of the process insertDBCallback is the call back function called when parsing and DB insert are finished.
+    The openFile function will be the entry point of the process.
+Function insertDBCallback is the call back function called when parsing and DB insert are finished.
     In a minimal void process an empty function will be sufficient but something more complex will be probably necessary.
     For example in the provided index.hml page the call back is used for filling an html table with the current content of the DB and enabling a button for retrieving the result
     ```javascript